nupac/nupac/testing/TESTING.md

 * linter.nu - This script runs linter on all .nu files in repository
 * run-all-tests.nu - This script is used to run all tests in the repository sequentially
 * shell.nu - This script is used to connect to Docker container created by Molecule for debugging.
 Run this after running either create or converge stages (but not full test as full tests destroy the test container afterwards)
-* template.nu - This script is used to render the Dockerfile using jinja cli.
-Run this when making changes to Dockerfile.j2 to check rendered file for syntax issues